-The two methods described above demonstrate possible parametric and nonparametric approaches to assess SNP-transcript association.
-ANOVA analysis assumes normal distribution of underlying measurements that may not hold for expression data in general.
-On the other hand ANOVA analysis is computationally efficient.
+The two methods described above demonstrate possible parametric and non-parametric approaches to assess SNP-transcript association.
+ANOVA analysis assumes normal distribution of underlying measurements that may be not true in expression data in general, but ANOVA analysis is computationally efficient.
 QMIS does not make any distribution assumptions, but its p-value computation is rather slow, which limits its use in some of the applications.
-Alternatively, in cases where there is a concern about normality or uniform distribution assumptions for the null model, permutation based methods could be used to assess significance of SNP-transcript association.